eclipse-efx/efxclipse-drift/README.md

 DriftFX allows you to render any OpenGL content directly into JavaFX nodes.
 Direct means that there is no transfer between GPU and main memory.
 The textures never leave the GPU.

+#### Changes

+ * Added the concept of a Swapchain which holds all native resources and allows better resource management.
+ * Moved most of the business logic from C++ to Java
+ * Added a C++ Binding to allow drift usage from C++ code

+Note: below stuff is not up to date!

 #### Usage